 11.6 The CO2 concentration detector should be available outside of each fermentation room.
 If CO2 concentration is more than acceptable levels, CO2 should be removed and fresh air supply should be ensured before entering of anyone inside the fermentation room.

-11.7 An “In-House Safety Committee” should be formed within the distillery comprising of personnel from various sections.
+11.7 An ‘In-House Safety Committee’ should be formed within the distillery comprising of personnel from various sections.
 This committee should meet atleast once in a month to monitor the abovementioned safety aspects and improve safety aspects wherever necessary.

 12 CHECK LIST FOR HYGIENE/SANITATION AND SAFETY MEASURES